 Trusts, Wills, and Power of Attorney Drafting – No one wants to talk about it, but precautions have to be made.
 If they are not, your assets and money can be wasted languishing in probate court.
-Heather is a local trusts and estate lawyer who can make this process seamless and efficient, even coming to the home or facility of your loved ones who are unable to travel.
-Heather can complete the drafting of these items in only a few hours at a fraction of the cost of other lawyers in town.
+Heather is a local Reno wills lawyer who can make this process seamless and efficient, even coming to the home or facility of your loved ones who are unable to travel.
+She can complete the drafting of these items in only a few hours at a fraction of the cost of other lawyers in town.
 Even if you have very little to your name, you at least need some winding up.
 Heather can sit down with you and go over the best documents suited for your situation, even if it is just a power of attorney or health care directive to allow your family or close friend to make decisions for you when you cannot.
 The unfortunate truth is that with medical advances, our bodies are living longer than our brains.
 That is why these documents are necessary, in the event, we may suffer from dementia or Alzheimer's.
 Heather can draft these documents for your loved ones before they lose cognition, saving thousands of dollars on unnecessary guardianship proceedings.

 Understanding Trust Law, Power of Attorney, and Wills

 Many people go through life without ever going through their assets or planning their legacy.
 Likewise, very few know the difference between a will and a trust which can lead to big problems later on.
 For example, assets that are held in a trust typically bypass the probate process whereas wills are often disputed in a court of law which can be timely and expensive.

 Also, a licensed attorney can help you appoint someone to be your Power of Attorney, ensuring you have all the necessary documents to make the partnership viable in a court of law.